Are you a carer?

 You can see more information at:

-There is also a wealth of information on NHS Choices about carers and caring.
+There is also a wealth of information on the NHS website about carers and caring.
 Below are some links into the site that we hope you will find useful.

 - Caring for a parent

 Watch this video on: caring for a parent at home

 Caring responsibilities can make it difficult to maintain friendships or develop new ones.
 Telling your friends you're a carer is important so they understand and can support you.

 - Taking a break

 Caring for someone can be a full-time job, but it's essential that you take time out for yourself too.
 Read our guide to accessing breaks and respite.

 Do you know your tenancy rights as a carer?
 Are you aware of all your care at home options?
 Do you need tips on moving someone around the home?